watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 6: Deploy ARM Template](#Task-6-Deploy-ARM-Template).
 You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
 Execute the steps required before the lab to see if you need to request more cores in your sub.

-2. An account in Azure DevOps.
+2. An account in Github.

 3. Local machine or a virtual machine configured with: